January 31 – February 1, 2019 Chandler, AZ

-American Indian Nations and Indians are pursuing business opportunities of every kind, including online E-commerce.
-One enormous advantage of online businesses is that they help solve some of the physical realities that mostly-remote and mostly-rural Indian Country still faces today.
-E-Commerce opportunities have created thriving economies on a few reservations, but they have also led to a complicated web of legal issues where state, tribal, and federal laws, policies, and interests can collide.
-Current tribal efforts to successfully operate ongoing endeavors, and to launch new ones, raise complicated economic and legal issues.
+American Indian Nations and Indian peoples are pursuing business opportunities of every kind, including online e-commerce.
+One enormous advantage of online businesses is that they help solve some of the physical challenges that mostly-remote and mostly-rural Indian Country still faces today.
+E-Commerce opportunities have created thriving economies on some reservations, but they have also led to a complicated web of legal issues where state, tribal, and federal laws, policies, and interests can collide.
+Current tribal and individual Indian efforts to successfully operate ongoing endeavors, and to launch new ones, raise complicated economic and legal issues.

-The goal of this conference is to explore the issues surrounding the development of Tribal Digital Sovereignty and E-Commerce in Indian Country including: jurisdictional complexities and the necessity of fostering open dialogue with federal and state counterparts, the changing political landscape, the possible implications to tribal sovereignty, and the ongoing need for tribes to finance and build infrastructures that facilitate economic growth on their reservations while complying with appropriate federal guidelines.
-Attorneys, scholars, financiers, i-gaming experts and tribal leaders will share strategies and practical implementations of diverse business models of current and for future e-commerce and infrastructure enterprises to bridge the digital divide.
+The goal of this conference is to explore the issues surrounding the development of Tribal Digital Sovereignty and e-Commerce in Indian Country.
+Experts will examine the shifting political, legal and tax landscape in Indian Country, explore modern business models including: tribal operation of technology and data centers, online lending, online sports betting, blockchain technology and cryptocurrencies.
+We will also review jurisdictional and regulatory complexities and address the necessity of fostering open dialogue with federal and state counterparts, and the possible implications to tribal sovereignty, and the ongoing need for tribes to finance and build infrastructures that facilitate economic growth on their reservations while complying with appropriate federal guidelines.
+Attorneys, scholars, financiers, tax, technology and gaming experts along with innovative tribal leaders will share strategies and practical implementations of diverse business models of current and future e-commerce and infrastructure enterprises to bridge the digital divide.

-Tribal leaders, tribal government council members, lawyers practicing in Indian Country, on and off reservation economic planning and development experts, media developers, business and finance specialists, virtual casino managers and executives, online vendors and entrepreneurs, regulatory experts, scholars and students of Indian law.
+Tribal leaders, tribal government council members, lawyers practicing in Indian Country, on and off reservation economic planning and development experts, media developers, business, finance and technology specialists, virtual casino managers and executives, online vendors and entrepreneurs, regulatory experts, scholars and students of Indian law.

-Proudly hosted by the Indian Legal Program and the Rosette LLP American Indian Economic Development Program at Arizona State University.
+Proudly hosted by the Indian Legal Program (ILP) and the Rosette LLP American Indian Economic Development Program at the Sandra Day O’Connor College of Law at Arizona State University.